 |MDM provider||Supports offline-licensed app packages|

 |On-premises MDM with Configuration Manager (beginning in version 1602)||Yes|

 |Third-party MDM provider||Check to make sure your MDM provider supports deploying offline-licensed app packages.|

-To deploy apps remotely using System Center Configuration Manager (either on-prem MDM or hybrid MDM)
+To deploy apps remotely using Microsoft Endpoint Configuration Manager

-These instructions are based on the current branch of System Center Configuration Manager.
+These instructions are based on the current branch of Microsoft Endpoint Configuration Manager.

-- Enroll your Surface Hubs to System Center Configuration Manager.
+- Enroll your Surface Hubs to Configuration Manager.
 For more information, see Enroll a Surface Hub into MDM.

 - Download the offline-licensed app package, the encoded license file, and any necessary dependency files from the Store for Business.
 For more information, see Download an offline-licensed app.
 Place the downloaded files in the same folder on a network share.